When a Forced Sale Becomes an Option

 If a qualifying bid is received, the officer conducting the sale follows a strict payout order.
 The debtor receives the full homestead exemption amount first.
 Prior consensual liens get paid next.
 Then the costs of the sale are covered.
 Whatever remains goes toward the judgment under A.R.S.
 12-1562(A).

 One important safeguard: the minimum bid must exceed the total of the homestead amount, prior liens, and sale costs.
 No bid below that floor will be accepted.
-And if the sale does not happen, either because no sufficient bid comes in or the creditor voluntarily abandons the process, the creditor cannot add any of its costs or attorney fees to the judgment.
+If the sale does not happen, either because no sufficient bid comes in or the creditor voluntarily abandons the process, the creditor cannot add any of its costs or attorney fees to the judgment.
 The debtor is protected from absorbing those expenses.